speedforce-lk/seedbox-with-caddy/README.md

    If you have a lot of files in your `downloads` folder, it may be helpful to use `wget` to recursively grab them all.
 For example:
+   `wget --user=admin --password=pass --no-parent --recursive http://yourserver/downloads/complete/` ,

-   `wget --user=admin --password=pass --no-parent --recursive http://yourserver/downloads/complete/`.
+   or `wget --user=admin --ask-password --no-parent --recursive http://yourserver/downloads/complete/`.

-5. To stop the torrent client and server, press `Ctrl-C` or issue the command:
+6. To stop the torrent client and server, press `Ctrl-C` or issue the command:
    `docker-compose down`.

 **Persistence:** To keep the torrent client and web server running even after